 Ogamiyama Shrine is made up of two shrines

 Okumiya—the summer shrine—is registered as an Important Cultural Property of Japan

 The original shrine was built around 900 years ago

 Local buses operate around five times a day between Yonago Station and Mt.
 Daisen.

 A loop bus runs from Yonago Station to Daisen's main tourism spots during peak season, weekends, and holidays.
 The shrine is a 30-minute walk from the bus stop.
 To get to Yonago Station from Kobe , Osaka , and Kyoto , take the Sanyo Shinkansen heading to Hakata and switch to the Yakumo Limited Express at Okayama Station.

 Ogamiyama Shrine is the main site of the Ogamiyama Shrine complex.
 Due to the heavy snowfall it receives each winter, an additional shrine was built at the foot of the mountain.

 Ogamiyama, which means “mountain of the great god,” is the former name of Mt.
 Daisen .
 The mountain was a major site of Shugendo, a Japanese Buddhist tradition of mountain ascetic practices that combines elements of Shinto, Buddhism, Shamanism, and mountain worship.

-The shrine is also remarkable for two other reasons.
-It has the largest Gongen-style shrine in the country, and it features the largest example of byakudan nuri.
+The shrine is remarkable for two reasons.
+It has the largest Gongen-style shrine in the country, and features the largest example of byakudan nuri.
 Byakudan nuri is a special technique in which raw lacquer is painted on top of a silver foil to create a gold color through a chemical reaction.